 All match/cost share must be committed within 1 year following the award year.
-For example, if you received a 2024 Catalyst award in the Spring Round (June), all match/cost share necessary to complete the project must be secured by July 1, 2025.
-For the Fall Round, when awards are made in December, the match/cost share to complete the project must be secured by December 2025.

-When seeking NBRC funding, entities must consider meeting this programmatic benchmark.
-This amount of time allows for extraordinary situations that may occur.
-If a grantee encounters programmatic challenges and realizes they will not be able to meet this deadline, they should be proactively communicating with NBRC, the State Program Manager(s) where the project was funded, as well as the project's LDD (when applicable), to discuss the situation and determine the best path forward.
-If the project is not able to move forward, these funds can be returned to NBRC and will be reallocated to the State(s) where the project was funded and made available in a future round of funding.
+For example, if you receive a 2024 Catalyst award in the Spring Round (June), all match/cost share necessary to complete the project must be secured by July 1, 2025.
+For the Fall Round (January) match/cost share must be secured by January 1, 2026.
+This date allows for extraordinary situations that may occur.
+The grantee should be communicating with all entities, the LDD, State Program Managers and NBRC staff so that this deadline is met.
+If this date cannot be met, the grantee must contact NBRC and the State Program Manager to discuss the challenges and determine a path forward.
+If the project is not able to move forward, these funds can be transferred to alternate projects that are ready to move forward toward completion.